vmware/vcf-security-and-compliance-guidelines/LINKS.md

 * [vSphere 8 Security](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0.html)
 * [vSphere 7 Security](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security-7-0.html)

 Documentation is not always flawless.
-If you encounter an issue with documentation, please use the feedback mechanism for the documenation, which opens a ticket with the documentation team.
+If you encounter an issue with documentation, please use the feedback mechanism for the documentation, which opens a ticket with the documentation team.

 ## VMware Product Security
 VMware has a defined Secure Software Development Lifecycle and policies for how issues are assessed and managed.